UPC/ravada/docs/docs/reduce-size-image.rst

         In a worst case scenario, virt-sparsify may require up to twice the virtual size of the source disk image.
 One for the temporary copy and one for the destination image.
         If you use the --in-place option, large amounts of temporary space are not needed.

-Disk size now is 60G, below you can see that reduze image size in 30GB.
+Disk size now is 60G, below you can see that reduce image size in 30GB.

 ::